-Our carefully designed architecture studios provide an inspiring environment to develop ideas, work collaboratively and share best practice.
-We also have workshops which house high specification equipment, including laser cutters and 3-D printers, to help you bring your ideas and concepts to life.
+Our specialist architectural design studios based in Maxwell building provide an inspiring environment to develop ideas, work collaboratively and share best practice.
+We also have other workshops on campus which house high specification equipment, including laser cutters and 3-D printers, to help you bring your ideas and concepts to life.

-The School of the Built Environment is also home to the unique Energy House – the only fully climate controlled research facility in the world.
-Built in 2011, this full sized two bedroom terraced house is built inside an environmental chamber that can replicate almost any weather conditions.
-It is fully furnished and packed with a vast array of sensors that can monitor a wide range of variables.
+Salford is also home to the unique Energy House – the only fully climate-controlled research facility of its kind in the world.
+Built in 2011, this full-sized two bedroom terraced house is built inside an environmental chamber that can replicate almost any weather conditions.
+It is packed with a vast array of sensors that can monitor a wide range of variables.

 What about after uni?

-Throughout the course, you will get to work on ‘live’ development projects.
+Throughout the course, you'll have the opportunity to work on ‘live’ development projects.
 Previous students have helped to design a new club-house for Salford City FC, created designs for Macclesfield Cricket Club and developed concepts for the Salford Woolpack community pub.

 What you need to know